jborden/bank-ocr-kata/README.md

 $ npm install
 ```

+## Figwheel REPL

-## Run the figwheel repl
+### Run the figwheel repl

-There is a cache issue with using figwheel for node projects. figwheel
-will hang on compilation unless you first remove the target dir.
-Do this by
+figwheel will hang on compilation unless you first remove the previous compiled javascript in the target/ dir,
-starting the figwheel repl with:
+therefore 'lein clean' is run before starting the REPL

 ```
 $ rlwrap lein do clean, figwheel
 ```

-## Run the node server
+### Run the node server

-In a seperate terminal, run the node server.
-This should be done after running
+In a another terminal, run the node server.
+This should be done after
-figwheel to transpile the javascript.
+figwheel has compiled the project to javascript and is awaiting connection.

 ```
 $ node target/server_dev/bank_ocr_kata.js
 ```

-# Running the tests
+## Tests

-The use case and user story scenarios are tested in test/bank_ocr_kata/core.cljs
+The tests are located in test/bank_ocr_kata/core.cljs and make use

-Run the tests at the command line:
+of the data/ dir.

+### Command Line
 ```
 $ lein doo node test once
 ```

-Run the tests at the REPL:
+### REPL

 ```clojure
 dev:cljs.user=> (in-ns 'bank-ocr-kata.test.core)